 Stair walking has been the one with highest CoM and ZMP tracking errors.
 While the average joint angles tracking error is of 0.9\si{\degree}, the CoM tracking error reached up to 0.09\si{\meter} and the ZMP tracking error up to 0.14\si{\meter}.
 Proving that in all the tested environments, stair climbing is the most challenging.

-As most of the walking humanoid robots, iCub also has feet that are long with respect to its leg size.
-This means that in stair walking, is is highly demanding to perform one stair per step as humans do, as this would imply high current requirements on the knee motor.
-In order to achieve a more ``human-like'' stair walk instead of performing one step per time with both feet parallel on the every step, we created a scenario in which the stairs are shifted, as we can see from Fig. \ref{Fig:scenario}c and \ref{Fig:stair_pattern}.
+As most of the walking humanoid robots, iCub also has legs that are short with respect to its feet size.
+This means that in stair walking, it is kinematically possible to perform a stair per step as humans do, but it would be dynamically demanding resulting a in a very high current required for the knee motor.
+In order to avoid this, the robot should perform one stair per time, i.e. put both feet on the stair at every second step.
+In our case, in order to achieve a more ``human-like'' stair walk, we created a scenario in which the stairs are shifted, as we can see from Fig. \ref{Fig:scenario}c and \ref{Fig:stair_pattern}.
 This means that except for the first and last steps, where the feet of the robot are aligned on the same level, the actual height performed is double of the step height (0.02 or 0.04\si{\meter}).

-In walking up the stairs the feet ankle pitch were very close to its joint limit, which represents an issue in the case of walking down the stairs.
+In walking up the stairs the feet ankle pitch is very close to its joint limit, which represents an issue in the case of walking down the stairs.
 In the latter case, in single support phase, the ankle pitch of the stance foot has to bend to a very small angle (motion has to be large), as the foot has to stay flat on the floor.
 As it is for the time being unfeasible, the motion has not been performed.